the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `zero padding` — (big-endian) for taking up entire memory; if your data type is uint8 or uint32 it is still managed as uint256 values (occupies 32bytes)

+[zkproof](https://www.youtube.com/watch?v=e_Im2g2xsAg&t=81s) - method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, while avoiding conveying to the verifier any information beyond the mere fact of the statement's truth
-`zkSNARK` - succinct non interactive argument of knowledge
+   - `zkSNARK` - succinct non interactive argument of knowledge